 Chili con queso is an easy cheese dip that makes a perfect appetizer or addition to taco Tuesday.
 A creamy Mexican cheese dip that comes together quickly, is a little bit spicy, and loaded with cheesy goodness!

-It's a rich and creamy dip that is made with chorizo or seasoned ground beef.
+It's a rich and creamy dip that is made with chorizo or seasoned ground beef like my One-Pot Mexican Rice Casserole.
 Grab your favorite bag of corn chips or crispy tortilla chips and let me show you how to make a homemade chile con queso recipe.
 You may also enjoy my hearty new chili recipe that doesn't have any beans in it.